 Invasive FFR measurement

-Although coronary CT angiography has developed into a reliable non-invasive tool for the detection of coronary artery stenoses, further assessment and potential treatment still require invasive coronary angiography (ICA).
+Although coronary CT angiography has developed into a reliable non-invasive tool for the detection of coronary artery stenoses, further assessment and potential treatment still require ICA.
 While such stenoses can be better verified during ICA, often the hemodynamic relevance of these stenoses cannot be evaluated from the ICA imaging alone.
 While single-photon emission computed tomography has played a major role in evaluating myocardial perfusion deficiencies and thus evaluation of coronary artery disease, guidewire-based measurement of coronary blood pressure, flow-velocity and resistance now provide new diagnostic possibilities.
 In the coronary circulation, seminal work facilitated by coronary guidewire sensor technology now mean that interventional cardiologists can measure lesion-level ischaemia, coronary collateral supply and other parameters of vessel function

 Several prospective multicenter studies have demonstrated that FFR during ICA with interventional revascularization improves the event-free survival rate and also leads to cost reduction of the procedures as only a fraction of detected coronary stenoses show a relevant obstruction of blood flow as determined by FFR, especially since FFR also includes collateral blood flow distal to a stenosis.
 However, interventional FFR remains an invasive procedure with the inherent interventional risks.

 Noninvasive computed FFR measurement

 Recently, a new technique to allow for noninvasive calculation of FFR based on conventional coronary CT angiography (cCTA) data has been demonstrated.
 Computation is based on a development of an anatomic model of the epicardial coronary arteries for each case and calculating the maximum coronary flow during maximal hyperaemia based on a mathematical model incorporating fluid dynamics.
 These post-processing steps require quantification of the patient-specific myocardial mass as this allows for an estimation of the baseline coronary blood flow.

 Clinical evaluation of computed FFR measurements

 Two large prospective multicenter studies, the DISCOVER-FLOW (Diagnosis of Ischemia-Causing Stenoses Obtained Via Noninvasive Fractional Flow Reserve) and the DeFACTO (Determination of Fractional Flow Reserve by Anatomic Computed Tomographic Angiography) evaluated the diagnostic accuracy of CT-based noninvasive FFR measurements1.
 In both studies, noninvasive measurements were compared with invasive FFR.